alphagov/govuk-developer-docs/source/manual/metrics.html.md

 ---
-owner_slack: "#taxonomy"
+owner_slack: "#2ndline"
 title: Metrics
 section: Monitoring
 layout: manual_layout
 parent: "/manual.html"
-last_reviewed_on: 2018-01-05
+last_reviewed_on: 2018-03-16
 review_in: 6 months
 ---

 Metrics are measurements of something.
-GOV.UK use metrics to monitor the service in realtime, and store these metrics over time, which can help with understand what changes are occurring.
+GOV.UK use metrics to monitor the service in realtime, and store these metrics over time, which can help to understand changes that are occurring.

 [Graphite] is the service used on GOV.UK to store metrics.
 Normally, metrics are sent by applications to another service called statsd,